mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 > [!IMPORTANT]
 > A proxy server that prevents registration will cause the connector installation to fail.
 We recommend that you allow the connectors to bypass the proxy until app config changes can be made.
 A proxy server that prevents connector bootstrapping will fail **Test-Connectivity** after installation.
 We recommend that you allow the connectors to bypass the proxy until app config changes can be made.

-#### Client Access Server
+#### Exchange Server

-The HCW establishes connections from your Client Access Server to domains.live.com to exchange metadata and establish trusts.
+The HCW establishes connections from your Exchange Server to domains.live.com to exchange metadata and establish trusts.
 Because connections originate from your CAS server, the proxy settings on that server (from `Get-ExchangeServer | Format-List InternetWebProxy`) must be set correctly or outbound free/busy can fail.
 In addition to connection failures, the HCW won't be able to configure delegated authentication if the proxy setting is incorrect.

 ## Free/Busy requirements